.

 3) Can I Buy Entry Tickets in Advance?

 If you want different options for tours then go to my Prague Castle Tours post.
-I have put four options below.
+I have put options below.
 The first two are skip-the-line options if you want to self-guide.
 The second two are skip-the-line options if you want to be guided.

 4) How Long is an Entry Ticket Valid for?